samlaudev/Objective-C-Coding-Style/README.md

 ## 常量

-Constants are preferred over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
+Constants are 应该 over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
 Constants should be declared as `static` constants and not `#define`s unless explicitly being used as a macro.

-**Preferred:**
+**应该:**

 ```objc
 static NSString * const RWTAboutViewControllerCompanyName = @"RayWenderlich.com";